Getting started with streaming video

 - I think I checked out a book, but I can't find it on my device.
 Why?

-- Digital library books must be downloaded after they are checked out (borrowed).
+- If you wish to read or listen to OverDrive digital library books using the OverDrive app, they must be downloaded after they are checked out (borrowed).

-In your OD account bookshelf (on the website):
+In your Indiana Digital Download Center account bookshelf (on the website):

 - If you see the book in your bookshelf, you have it checked out.